 Windows give you filtered views of the Columbia River across the highway.

 The only complaint is the sound of the trains that pass by on the far side of the

 road.
-If the trains bother you, the Dieks have thoughtfully placed earplugs in the
+If the trains bother you, the Dieks will provide earplugs to muffle the

 and make up much of the clientele.